Coach's Clipboard Help/Information

 Yes!
-MS Internet Explorer has this feature built-in.
+As far as I know, this only works in the Internet Explorer browser.
 Go to the main Playbook index page that lists (links) all of the articles, etc in the playbook.
 Then select from your Internet Explorer top menu, "File" and then "Print".
 In this print dialog, click the "Options" tab at the top, and then check "Print all linked documents", and click the "Print" button at the bottom.
 Have lots of paper and ink on hand!
 If you only want to print certain segments (Half-Court Offense, Half-Court Defenses, etc), then click on one of those "key" category pages seen at the top of the "index" page, and use the same instructions above.

 Or you can click on "Animations" in the menu above.
 The "Animations" page contains a listing (menu) of all of the web-site's animations.
 Using the animations menu allows you to move quickly from one animation to another without loading each article first.

 When loading an animation (it pops up in a separate window), if all you see is a blank window with no animation, it's probably because you have an older, unsupported browser, which you will need to update.
 The animated diagrams are now in both Flash and html5 formats facilitating compatibility with most browsers, tablets and phones, including iPad and iPhone.

 Recently I have noted a problem with Windows 10, which apparently integrates the Adobe Flash Player within the system.
 But sometimes this doesn't work correctly and users encounter an error message in trying to open the animation file.
 You can overcome this by going to the Adobe website and re-installing the latest version of the free Adobe Flash Player.